jappeace/jappeaceApplication/content/restoring-innodb-backups.md

-Title: Restoring mysql innodb on windows.
+Title: Restoring msyql backup system on windows.
 Date: 2023-01-17 17:00
 Category: tools
 OPTIONS: toc:nil
 Tags: programming, windows, mysql

+This is a quick after action report on restoring backups.
+This is mostly for future me to know what I did.

 The backup scripts on the main server stopped working.
 The IT person at that company